An Caighdeán Oifigiúil

-An Caighdeán Oifigiúil (/ga/, "The Official Standard"), often shortened to An Caighdeán, is the variety of the Irish language that is used as the standard or state norm for the spelling and the grammar of the language and is used in official publications and taught in most schools in the Republic of Ireland.
+An Caighdeán Oifigiúil (/ga/, "The Official Standard"), often shortened to An Caighdeán, is a written variety of the Irish language that is used as the standard or state norm for the spelling and the grammar of the language.
+It is used in official publications, and is the form taught in most schools in the Republic of Ireland.
 The standard is based on the three Gaeltacht dialects: Connacht Irish, Munster Irish and Ulster Irish.
-In Northern Ireland and County Donegal, the Ulster dialect (Gaedhilg Uladh) is used extensively alongside the standard form as the spoken language in primary and secondary schools.
+In Northern Ireland and County Donegal, the Ulster dialect, (Gaedhilg Uladh) is used extensively alongside the standard form in primary and secondary schools.

-It was first published in 1958 by combining spelling reforms, which were promulgated in 1945 to 1947, with grammar standards, which were published in 1953.
+The Caighdeán Oifigiúil was first published in 1958 by combining spelling reforms—which were promulgated in 1945 to 1947—with grammar standards, which were published in 1953.
 Revised editions were published in 2012 and 2017.
 Since 2013, the Houses of the Oireachtas Commission, through the translation department, has been responsible for periodic updates to the standard, with reviews at least once every seven years.

 History

 From the creation of the Irish Free State in December 1922, successive governments were committed to promoting the Irish language, with separate teaching materials in each of the three living vernacular dialects.
 Official publications were often issued with Irish translations, including the texts of all acts of the Oireachtas (parliament).
-The Oireachtas established the Rannóg an Aistriúchán (Translation Branch) for this work, which developed ad hoc conventions to reconcile the different dialect forms and to avoid favouring a single dialect in its output.
+The Oireachtas established Rannóg an Aistriúcháin (the Translation Branch) for this work, and that branch developed ad hoc conventions to reconcile the different dialect forms and to avoid favouring a single dialect in its output.
 When Taoiseach Éamon de Valera instigated a new constitution, which was adopted in 1937, he established a committee to propose spelling reforms for the "popular edition" of the Irish-language text.

-The committee was unable to agree, but one member, T. F. O'Rahilly, sent his notes to de Valera, who forwarded them to Rannóg an Aistriúchán, which developed a system circulated within the civil service in 1945 and revised in 1947.
+The committee was unable to agree, but one member, T. F. O'Rahilly, sent his notes to de Valera, who forwarded them to Rannóg an Aistriúcháin, which developed a system circulated within the civil service in 1945 and revised in 1947.

 The first edition was reprinted regularly between 1960 and 2004; there were minor revisions in 1960 and 1979.
 A revised edition was published in 2012 both online and in hardcopy.
-Among the changes to be found in the revised version are, for example, various attempts to bring the recommendations of the Caighdeán closer to the spoken dialect of Gaeltacht speakers, including allowing further use of the nominative case in which the genitive would historically have been found.
+Among the changes to be found in the revised version are, for example, various attempts to bring the recommendations of the Caighdeán closer to the spoken dialect of Gaeltacht speakers, including allowing further use of the nominative case where the genitive would historically have been found.

 The context influencing the differences between dialects has changed over time.
 On one hand, the shrinking of the Irish-speaking areas over the past two centuries means that although there was once a continuum of dialects from one end of the country to the other, the dialects are now each geographically isolated.
 On the other hand, national TV and radio stations have increased certain types of mixing between the dialects in recent decades, reducing the differences.